Diversity Promotion

 Consideration and Reduction of Working Hours

-Key systems and measures regulating working hours in FY2021, KIOXIA Group
+Key processes and measures regulating working hours5

 * Table can be scrolled horizontally.